rubanantonyxavier/selenium-cucumber-java/README.md

-# QA Automation Framework for Web UI Applications
+# Test Automation Framework for Web UI Applications
 This is the Test Automation framework for Web UI Applications using Selenium WebDriver, Cucumber, Pico-container, Gradle & Allure Report

 ## Run tests